JongkukLee/JongkukJayLeeStudy/contents/algorithm.md

 Lastly, in level-order, it is visited by the order from top node to bottom node, from left node to right node.
 So, the traversal path is A->B->C->D->E->F->G->H->I.

-Generally, in pre-order traversal, a recusive function can be converted to a non-recusive function using stack.
+Generally, a recusive function can be converted to a non-recusive function using a stack.

+### Tree Source Code1.
+Non-Recusive Pre-Order Traverse Function.

 ```cpp
 void BinaryTree::PreOrderTraverse_Stack(Node *pNode)